Dareton, New South Wales

 Located on the Murray River, the town is at the heart of the Coomealla Irrigation Area.
 Dareton was once home to an Aboriginal mission, which is now a residential area for Aboriginal people.
 Australian Test cricket captain Mark Taylor spent part of his early life in Dareton.

 History

 Rushton 4cyl oil-diesel engine.
 This ran as an engine driving an irrigation pump to draw water from the Murray River for the Coomealla Irrigation Area.
 It is now an exhibit in a park in the town.

 Dareton had its genesis in 1922 with the recommendation to establish irrigation in the area.
 Pioneering settlers moved to the district soon after, but it was not until after World War II and the establishment of soldier settler farms that Dareton began to prosper.
 Dareton is named for the then Water Conservation and Irrigation Commissioner Henry Dare, who was a strong advocate for the irrigation scheme.

+In April 1979 the Shire decided to close a camp site for about 10 Indigenous people which had been there for over 15 years.
+The Shire said they had remove the people as they could potentially contaminate the water supply.
+It was reported that the Shire wanted the site to establish a caravan park.
+The trucks collected everything at the site and dump it east of town on Namatjira avenue a reserve for Indigenous families.
+This reserve had 12 houses occupied by approximately 100 people when the trucks arrived there was no available accommodation.
+There were funds available to build three more houses at the time 49 people were awaiting housing of which 26 had been identified as emergency cases.

+George Kolsky a local trustee of the National Aboriginal Conference who own the Namatjira site said that it was the most cruel and disgusting thing he had even seen. and that its like the dog catchers chasing stray dog.
+The council was asked what provision had been made to rehouse the people, their response was that they dont have any, and that this was humane option.